Wednesday, 15 May 2024

 The first six miles of straight road took me to Osijek, a town that sits on the Drava, a river that flows into the Danube a few miles to the east.
 The first thing you see as you cross the Drava into the city is Tvadra fortress, built in 1687 after the Austrian Habsburgs drove the Turks from Hungary.
-The fortifications of Tvadra are built around Osijek old town and it was to there I headed to look around and find a quiet cafe for breakfast.
+The fortifications of Tvadra are built around Osijek old town and it was to there, amongst its peaceful cobbled streets and open squares, that I headed to look around and find a quiet cafe for breakfast.

 From Osijek it was a long stretch parallel to the river and through an area that was a heavily fought over front line during the Yugoslav Civil War.
 Other than a few small villages there was little to see although Nemetin, five miles from Osijek, was the site of a big prisoner exchange during the war and a small memorial stone by the route commemorates the event.
 Not far from where the Drava links to the Danube I started the last few miles to Vukovar and by two o'clock I was cycling into the outskirts of the city on a road between the Danube and a rail line.
 This was the front line of fighting around the city and even now, decades later, a few ruined buildings stand testimony to the war.